misoboute/baking/Barbari.out.md

 ![After the bulk fermentation: note the bubbles on top](images/Barbari-9/03-after-bulk-rise-top.jpg)

 ## Barbari glaze (ferni)
-Time: 15:05-15:35
+Time: 11:50-12:20

 ### Ingredients
-- 26g whole wheat
+- 17g whole wheat
-- 210g water
+- 140g water

 ### Yield
-228g ferni
+152g ferni

 ### Comment
 Pour the water in a small pan, then add the flour little by little while stirring the mixture to prevent formation of clots.
 When all the flour is added, place the pan on the stove (medium heat) and continue stirring until enough water is evaporated and enough flour starch is dissolved and the desired thickness is achieved.
 The starchier the ferni, the deeper the colour that it will impart to the loaf crust after baking.

 Optimal starting rate for ferni seems to be 810% hydrated mixture prepared according to the instructions.
-Amount of ferni to prepare is about 38g for a 400g loaf of barbari.
+Amount of ferni to prepare is about 38g for a 417g loaf of barbari.

 _Prepared ferni_
 ![Prepared ferni](images/Barbari-9/09-prepared-ferni.jpg)

 ## Preshape
-Time: 15:35-16:05
+Time: 12:20-12:50

 ### Comments
 Prepare the work surface, divide and preshape the rounds, bench rest.

 ### Work surface
 Probably a table top horizontally divided into three sections.
 The leftmost section is where the bulk is placed (top) along with the scale (bottom left) and a bowl of water (bottom right, for wetting the bench knife and the hand as needed).
 Also, do not dump the whole bulk on the table (as some recipes indicate) so it doesn't spread (as it is quite wet) to occupy so much space.
 Just grab a piece from inside the mixing container using a wet hand and cut it off using the bench knife.
 Place the piece on the floured scale tray and adjust the weight by cutting small pieces off it using the bench knife or adding to it.
 Then place the dough in the middle section of the table.
+At this stage, each dough round should be around 417g.

 The middle section is the shaping area where the shaping techniques are performed (folding sides, rotating, skin building, etc).
 While performing the techniques, slightly wet the hand and the bench knife if the dough starts sticking to them.
 The middle section must NOT be floured previously - the wetness from the hand and the bench knife will keep the skin of the dough wet and prevent it from sticking to the surface too much (unless it's overfermented in which case you're about screwed anyway!).
 After shaping the dough, lift it using the wet bench knife and place it in the rightmost section of the table.